 If you use a soundboard, you must connect the soundboard to your CD-ROM drive with an audio cable.
-See page 34 to ensure you have properly installed this audio cable.
-If you have a soundboard and CD-ROM drive but lack an audio cable, contact one of the companies listed on page 62 or Plextor's Technical Support Department for information on where a cable can be purchased.
+See page 36 to ensure you have properly installed this audio cable.
+If you have a soundboard and CD-ROM drive but lack an audio cable, contact one of the locations listed on page 66 for information on where to purchase a cable.